tim-koprivnik/natours-app/README.md

 6. Now, open your browser and navigate to http://127.0.0.1:3000.
 You should see the app running.
 7. To see the API, go to: https://documenter.getpostman.com/view/6094471/2s9YyweeTx#intro

-### Building the App

-To build the app for production, use the following command: `npm run start`

 ## Technologies Used

 - [Node.js](https://nodejs.org/en)